 - 1. A verbal warning and removed from the situation as appropriate - 2.
-A formal warning(move name down one step on the visual behaviour system) - 3.
-Child's name moved to the next stage on the visual behaviour system; parents and head teacher informed.
+A formal warning (given by the class teacher- support staff to inform teacher if this needs applying) - 3.
+Parents and head teacher informed.

 For more serious behaviours and/or physical behaviour of a serious nature, a child would proceed immediately to stage 3.